 Last but not least, investors selected by WVRF participated in the expansion of the Market space and gave the opportunity to all to be able to pitch their project in front of a jury of professionals and experts in a privatized space while allowing an opportunity for young creators and investors to accumulate contacts.

-During the first three days of the Summit, some 50 pitching sessions were organized intensively in the Market Place.
+During the first three days of the Summit, some 50 pitching sessions were organized intensively in the Market space.
 A unique boot camp was first launched and hosted by James C. Roberts III.
 Pitch session participants were guided by experienced VCs to have a fresh look, or to recap of how to pitch in front of investors.

 From Day 2, each pitch session participant had 10 minutes to present their project and to receive feedback from investors.
 It was a great opportunity for VR talents to have an in-depth discussion with investors in a private setting.
 The pitch sessions were very appreciated by participants; everyone wanted more time than the allocated 10 minutes.
 From the investors/VCs’ side, WVRF received very positive feedback concerning the quality of the projects showcased.